-Nepal ready for more Everest climbers after China set limits
+Nepal expects more Everest climbers after China sets limits

 - Witness describes death plunge of two Yosemite climbers

-China said in January it would cut the number of climbers by one-third this year as part of plans for a major cleanup on the mountain that straddles the border between the countries.
+China said in January it would reduce the number of climbers by one-third this year as part of plans for a major cleanup of the mountain that straddles the border between the countries.